Natural Plant Succession

 Plants and other soft surfaces absorb and scatter soundwaves.
 Plants are also aesthetically pleasing.
 Using plants alone, however, is the least effective method for noise reduction in places with limited space.

-Although expensive, if space is not a constraint, creating a …
+Although expensive, if space is not a constraint, creating a natural or forested area might …

 A planting plan is a construction document that shows the location, quantity, and other characteristics of vegetation to be planted in the landscape.
 It should be easy to read and understand.